solar-wallet/solar-faq/docs/guide/04-wallet-guide.md

 1. **Choose the relevant wallet**
 2. **Click the “three-dots” button on the top right corner of the window to open the wallet menu.
 Choose "manage signers".**
-3. **Click "ADD CO-SIGNER" on the top right corner of the page.**
+3. **Click "Add Co-Signer" on the top right corner of the page.**
 4. **Add the public key of the co-signer and enter the number of required co-signers for every transaction.
-Click "APPLY CHANGES" to confirm it.**
+Click "Apply Changes" to confirm it.**

 ![null](/images/blue-3.png)